 Before remote working was the norm, and we all worked in the same office, you could tap someone on the shoulder and ask for their feedback and input, but even this is an inefficient way of working.

 As a company, Trint is obsessed with making your workflow more efficient and helping foster a collaborative environment.
-As such, within Trint, colleagues can simultaneously edit and review work within the same transcript, ensuring all stakeholders are informed and have their say.
+As such, within Trint, colleagues can simultaneously edit and review work within the same transcript or story, ensuring all stakeholders are informed and have their say.
 It is as easy and intuitive to collaborate in as Google Docs, but also allows you to have the audio or video file play as you work.

 The owner of each transcript can choose who within their organization is invited to see the transcript and what level of permission they have with editing and reviewing.

 This in-app collaboration saves teams time, breeds more creativity, and allows for quality assurance so you can get your story to the world faster.

 You can also share files with people who are not paying Trint subscribers.
 Just invite them to collaborate on your transcript or Story and, if their email address is not linked to a Trint account, they will be added as a guest.